-Dr. Brigg Barsness practices family medicine.
-Areas of expertise for Dr. Barsness include hypertension (high blood pressure), asthma, and women's health issues.
-He has received a 5.0 out of 5 star rating by his patients.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Barsness attended the University of New Mexico School of Medicine and subsequently trained at a hospital affiliated with the University of Wisconsin for residency.
+Dr. Brigg Barsness sees patients in Union Grove, WI.
+His medical specialty is family medicine.
+After attending the University of New Mexico School of Medicine, Dr. Barsness completed his residency training at a hospital affiliated with the University of Wisconsin.
+In his practice, he is particularly interested in hypertension (high blood pressure), asthma, and women's health issues.
+He is rated 5.0 stars out of 5 by his patients.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Barsness accepts.
 He is conversant in Spanish.
 He is affiliated with Wheaton Franciscan Healthcare - All Saints and Wheaton Franciscan Medical Group - Primary & Specialty Care.

 Clinical interests: Sports Health, Diabetes Management, Hypertension, Preventive Care, Women's Health Issues, Asthma

 Dr. Amy Swift-Johnson's specialty is family medicine.
 She studied medicine at Rosalind Franklin University of Medicine and Science, Chicago Medical School.
 Dr. Swift-Johnson's training includes residency programs at Northshore University Health System and a hospital affiliated with Medical College of Wisconsin.
 She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 Her professional affiliations include Aurora Lakeland Medical Center and Aurora Memorial Hospital of Burlington.